flathub/com.mojang.Minecraft/README.md

 ![Forge Installation](screenshots/forge.png)

-Now, when you reboot the `com.mojang.Minecraft` launcher, you will see a new Minecraft listed clearly with "Forge" and the version number you installed.
+Now, when you restart the Minecraft launcher, you will see a new Minecraft listed clearly with "Forge" and the version number you installed.
 Happy modding!

 ## Disclaimer